tobigun/EavesDrum/README.md

     - Ride (1x TRS for bow/edge + 1x TS for cup)
     - 4x Cymbals (each with 1x TRS for bow/edge + 1x TS for cup)
     - Hi-Hat (1x TRS for bow/edge + 1x TS for cup)
-    - Hi-Hat Pedal resitive or optical (connected to a dedicated connector with 3.3V or 5V supply voltage)
+    - Hi-Hat Pedal resistive or optical (connected to a dedicated connector with 3.3V or 5V supply voltage)
 - **Compatibility:**
   -  EavesDrum is compatible with a wide range of [Roland (only non-USB), Yamaha, ATV and EFNOTE pads](#pad-connectors)
   -  The following pads were tested: